liammcinroy/good/vim/coc_setup.md

   - if this doesn't work, then it can be useful to add as a plug instead.

+- For mypy, then `:CocInstall @yaegassy/coc-mypy`

+  - if this doesn't work, then it can be useful to add as a plug instead.

 - For jedi lsp, then `:CocInstall coc-jedi`

 - If you get weird error messages, it's probably some combination of an old